Guaranty & Liens FAQ

 For SBA loans, if a spouse of an owner owns any percentage, and the spouse's equity and the owner's equity combined equals 20% or more, the spouse also has to be a guarantor.
 So, if an owner has 19% equity and their spouse has 1% equity then both must be guarantors.

-Is a guaranty required if an entity that has ownership is a trust?
+What if an entity ownership is a trust?

 If the entity that owns 20% or more of the business is a trust (revocable or irrevocable), the trust must guarantee the loan with the trustee executing the guaranty on behalf of the trust and providing the required certifications.
 In addition, if the trust is revocable, the trustee also must guarantee the loan.
 Financial statements are necessary to determine the assets available to support the guaranty.

-Can I reduce ownership interest to avoid a guaranty?
+Can I reduce ownership interest and avoid guaranty?

 For SBA loans, any person subject to the personal guaranty requirements six months prior to the date of the loan application would continue to be subject to the requirements even if that person has changed his or her ownership interest to less than 20%.